huchengyong/easy-mydb/README.md

 ```

 ## fetchSql
-If the result of query which you want is only the resulting SQL statement, `fetchSql` can help you.
+If the result of query which you want to is only the resulting SQL statement, `fetchSql` can help you.
 ```js
 User.where({id: 1}).select()
 ```